BirkhoffLee/blizzard_forum.js/CONTRIBUTING.md

 # Contributing Guide
-First, thanks for contributing this project to make it better.
+First, thank you so much for contributing this project to make it better.
 Before you start, we want to make sure you follow the guidelines for contributing.
 Few words to describe the goal of this document: